 - Service accounts are accounts that are created and managed by Kubernetes, but can only be used by Kubernetes-created entities, such as pods.

-In a Google Kubernetes Engine cluster, Kubernetes user accounts are managed by Google Cloud, and may be one of the following two types:
+In a GKE cluster, Kubernetes user accounts are managed by Google Cloud, and may be one of the following two types:

 Once authenticated, you need to authorize these identities to create, read, update or delete Kubernetes resources.